 Egypt’s political background

-General o El-Sisi of the army assumed power and developed a roadmap towards a new Egyptian government.
+The army temporarily assumed power and announced a plan towards a new Egyptian government.
 The transitional government announced that the Muslim Brotherhood are considered a terrorist organization and that their political party is excluded from Egyptian politics.
 The first step in the plan was to develop a new constitution which was put to a referendum.
 The referendum was considered unfair because there was no alternative to the constitution on the ballot, so nobody knew what would happen if the outcome would be a rejection of the referendum.
 This led to the acceptance of the constitution with a huge majority, albeit with a very low turnout.
-After this, Army General El-Sisi was elected president which was no surprise because there was no viable opposition.
+After this, Army General El-Sisi was elected president, which was no surprise because there was no viable opposition.
 The former president Mubarak has been released from prison while former president Morsi of the Muslim Brotherhood has been convicted and sentenced to death.
-Also, there has been a steady decrease in the amount of pro-democracy activities.
-The government also does not allow any other kind of protest and actively suppresses NGO’s and their activities.
+Unfortunately, there has also been a steady decrease in the amount of pro-democracy activities.
+The government also does not allow any kind of protest and actively suppresses NGO’s and their activities.

-The approach of NIMD in Egypt
+NIMD’s approach in Egypt

 Read more about the Egyptian democracy schools on their website.
-The website contains the online learning environment, information about the schools and online platforms for alumni to talk to each other and exchange ideas.
+The website contains the online learning environment, information about the schools, and online platforms for alumni to talk to each other and exchange ideas.